kavia-common/entservices-infra-712/README.md

 # entservices-infra-712

-This project provides infrastructure and supporting services for enterprise applications, including deployment, monitoring, or orchestration utilities.
+This project provides infrastructure and supporting services for enterprise applications, such as deployment, monitoring, or orchestration utilities.

 ## Getting Started